ViliamV/vurf/README.md

 > Viliam's Universal Requirements Format

 ## What it is
-*VURF* is a format, parser, and CLI for saving packages into Python-ish looking file.
+*VURF* is a format, parser, CLI, and python module for saving packages into Python-ish looking file.

 ### Example packages.vurf
 ```python